Your basket is currently empty!

 Tai Ping Hou Kui, also known as Monkey King, was formerly for the exclusive consumption of Emperors.
 It is produced around Tai Ping village to the north of Huang Shan in Anhui Province from an especially long leaved varietal.
-In fact it is said to be the world’s largest green tea.
-Furthermore, it is unique in that local rice paper is used to reduce the moisture content of the leaf.
+In fact it is said to be the world's largest green tea.
+Furthermore, traditionally local rice paper is used to reduce the moisture content of the leaves.
 This process leaves a characteristic embossed pattern on the leaf.

 See the review of this tea on the TeaScopia blog.